Perth, Western Australia

 It’s not cheap by any means but being in SE Asia for so long without good chocolate and desserts gave us the excuse.

-We loved strolling along the harbour wall and watching sunset from the harbour entrance.
+We loved strolling along the harbour wall and watching the sunset from the harbour entrance.

 The Aquarium of Western Australia is also situated at the harbour but we decided it was a bit too expensive for us to visit.